k-rister/bench-sleep/README.md

-# bench-sleep
+# sleep
-A benchmark which does nothing, to view tool data on "idle" test system
+A collection of scripts and configuration files to help run the sleep benchmark.
+This does not include the actual sleep benchmark.